ASNeG/OpcUaPiXtendServer/README.md

 - OpenSSL >= 1.0.0

 **Operation System** <br>
+Rasbian is used as the operation system.
 You can download the base image of the operation system from the pixtend website. <br>
 https://www.pixtend.de/files/downloads/PiXtend_Image_Basic_V2_1_7_0.zip

 **Install OpcUaStack:**